 Surgery : there is an increased risk of adhesions after abdominal and pelvic surgery.
-Some types of surgery carry a higher risk of resulting in the development of adhesions.
-This includes ovarian, endometriosis, tubal, myomectomy (removal of fibroids) and adhesiolysis (removal of adhesions).
-Stitches during surgery can result in adhesions.
+Surgery involving the ovaries, endometriosis, the Fallopian tubes, fibroids and adhesions themselves can result in the formation of adhesions.
+The more extensive the surgery, the more likely adhesions will form or reform.
+Stitches used during surgery can result in adhesions.
 Adhesions can begin to form immediately after surgery and certainly are formed within the first 5 days following surgery.

 - Inflammation - pelvic inflammatory disease, inflammatory bowel diseases (Crohn's disease, ulcerative colitis) appendicitis, especially if the appendix ruptures

-- Infection: any type of infection can lead to adhesions if it is not treated quickly and effectively eg pelvic inflammatory disease, abcess, gastroenteritis
+- Infection: any type of infection can lead to adhesions if it is not treated quickly and effectively, eg. pelvic inflammatory disease, abscess, gastroenteritis

 What are the problems caused by adhesions?

-- Pain - It appears that some adhesions cause pain by restricting mobility of mobile organs in the abdomen/pelvic cavity eg. Bowel and ovaries.
+- Pain - It appears that some adhesions may cause pain by restricting mobility of mobile organs in the abdomen/pelvic cavity, eg. Bowel and ovaries.
 Furthermore, nerve endings may become entrapped within developing adhesions.
 The pain can be local or deep in the pelvis.

-- Bowel obstruction-dense adhesions can cause kinking and stricture of the bowel.
-This is blockage of the bowel.
+- Bowel obstruction-dense adhesions can cause a narrowing of the bowel known as a stricture.
+This may result in the blockage of the bowel leading to a condition known as bowel obstruction.
 Surgery to perform a hysterectomy is a common cause of blockages of the bowel after surgery.
 Research has demonstrated that it is cost-effective to use adhesion prevention barriers to prevent these complications of surgery. ( Bristow RE, 2007)

 Dyspareunia- pain during sexual intercourse.
-This can be caused when the ovaries become stuck down and by local trauma during deep penetration.
+This can be caused when the ovaries become stuck down by scar tissue and can result in pain during deep penetration.